 Staff – any person working in a casual, temporary, or permanent capacity in the IPC, including consultants and contractors.

 Separate from this PMP, the IPC has a Data Breach Policy that sets out the IPC’s procedures for managing a data breach, including the considerations around notifying those persons whose privacy may be affected by the breach.

-The Information and Privacy Commission NSW (IPC) is an independent agency that administers New South Wales legislation dealing with privacy and access to government information.
+The IPC is an independent agency that administers New South Wales legislation dealing with privacy and access to government information.
 Established on 1 January 2011, the IPC supports the Information Commissioner and the Privacy Commissioner in fulfilling their legislative responsibilities and functions.

 The IPC is responsible for promoting compliance with these laws and legal instruments developed pursuant to the legislation and regulations including codes of practice: